Simultaneous NICER and NuSTAR Observations of the Ultra-compact X-ray Binary 4U 1543-624: Analysis and Results

 The spectral analysis was conducted using {\sc xspec} v.12.11.0 \citep{arnaud96}.
 The \nicer data were modeled in the $0.4-9$~keV band, whereas the \nustar data were considered in the $3-40$~keV energy range.
 Data above these energy ranges are dominated by the X-ray background.
 A constant was allowed to vary for the \nustar/FPMB and \nicer spectra, while the \nustar/FPMA is fixed at 1.0, to allow for cross-calibration differences.
 The absorption along the line of sight was accounted for with the {\sc tbabs} model \citep{wilms00}.
 There were two narrow features in the low-energy portion of \nicer\ spectrum that were also seen in \citet{ludlam20} for a different source, 4U~$1735-44$.
 These are likely astrophysical in origin, i.e., due to the neutral interstellar medium (ISM) along the line of sight \citep{pinto13}, although instrumental uncertainties are also a plausible explanation.
 We added two {\sc edge} components with energies bound between $0.5-0.6$~keV and $0.8-0.9$~keV to account for the features.

 The continuum was modeled according to the framework of \citet{lin07} in order to provide a direct comparison to the results in the previous analysis on \source using \nicer observations \citep{ludlam19b, koliopanos20b}.
-A simple absorbed cutoff power-law to account for coronal emission and single-temperature thermal component originating from a boundary layer or NS surface were sufficient to describe the continuum spectra.
+A simple absorbed cutoff power-law to account for weak Comptonizaton from the corona and single-temperature thermal component originating from a boundary layer or NS surface were sufficient to describe the continuum spectra.
+The model parameters and values are reported in Table \ref{tab:refl}.
+The photon index, $\Gamma$, is softer and the single-temperature blackbody is hotter in comparison to the 2017 observations reported in \citet{ludlam19b} ($\Gamma\leq1.86$, $kT_{bb}<0.83$~keV).
+However, the thermal component is cooler than the value reported in \citet{koliopanos20b} ($kT_{bb}\sim1.8$~keV).
 The data do not require a disk component suggesting that the thermal emission from the disk is cooler than when the source was observed in 2017 during an enhanced accretion episode.